google/hctr2/README.md

 # HCTR2

-HCTR2 is a wide-block encryption mode that is efficient on processors with instructions to accelerate AES and carryless multiplication, e.g. x86 processors with AES-NI and CLMUL, and ARM processors with the ARMv8 Crypto Extensions.
+HCTR2 is a length-preserving encryption mode that is efficient on processors with instructions to accelerate AES and carryless multiplication, e.g. x86 processors with AES-NI and CLMUL, and ARM processors with the ARMv8 Crypto Extensions.

+Usually, the right mode to use for encryption is a mode like AES-GCM or AES-GCM-SIV which includes a tag as well as a fresh nonce.
+However there are some applications, such as disk encryption, where the ciphertext must be the same size as the plaintext and there is no room for such information.
+For disk encryption, AES-XTS is often used, but it operates on each block of the plaintext independently, so changes to a given plaintext block affect only the corresponding ciphertext block and vice versa, revealing more information to the attacker than necessary.
-HCTR2 is intended for applications such as disk encryption that require length-preserving encryption, so authenticated algorithms such as AES-GCM cannot be used.
-Usually AES-XTS is used in such cases, but XTS has the disadvantage that it is a "narrow-block mode": a 1-bit change to the plaintext changes only 16 bytes of ciphertext and vice versa, revealing more information to the attacker than necessary.
-HCTR2 is a wide-block mode ("super-pseudorandom permutation"), so any change to the plaintext will result in an unrecognizably different ciphertext and vice versa.
+HCTR2 is a tweakable super-pseudorandom permutation: any change to the plaintext will result in an unrecognizably different ciphertext and vice versa.

 For more information, see the HCTR2 paper.